bendrendel/netflix-navigation/README.md

 ## Introduction

-This project is a template for quickly starting new projects.
-It contains a boilerplate HTML file, a basic CSS stylesheet, an empty JS file, and a basic readme file.
+This project is an animated menu that expands from the left side of the screen, branded as a Netflix website.

 ## Technologies